Chriscbr/blog/_posts/2023-06-27-rust-crate-into-javascript-library.md

 Nicely done!

 Next, we just have to repeat this process for the `title`, `footer`, and `slices` parameters.
-The details are a little bit uninteresting, but the rest of the code is available here (TODO).
+The details are a little bit tedious, but I've provided the rest of the code here (TODO).

 When you're finished, you can run `npm run build` to check that it compiles to WebAssembly successfully.